What should my video include? Who can I interview?

 DO I NEED TO PROVIDE PRIOR NOTICE OF MY INTENT TO ENTER?

 You DO NOT need to provide any prior notice of your intention to enter.
-The only requirement is that the video documentary and online entry form arrive at C-SPAN's offices by the deadline, which is January 20, 2012.
+The only requirement is that your video and Entry Form is submitted online by the deadline, which is 11:59pm Pacific Standard Time at the end of the day on January 19, 2024.

 WHEN WILL THE WINNERS BE ANNOUNCED?

-The 75 winning videos will be announced on the StudentCam website on Wednesday, March 7, 2012.
-Winning students will be notified by phone and email.
+The 150 winning videos will be announced on the StudentCam website on March 13, 2024.
+Winning students will be notified via phone or email.